 Sizes are surprisingly generous, a rarity for Japan, a nation of teeny tiny folks!
 In most Japanese stores I have to go to a large or even extra large, in Uniqlo I’m mostly a medium, sometimes a small.
 Which is a big ego boost!

-As I mentioned previously, they have several locations on island.
+As I mentioned previously, they have several locations on the island.
 Most notably in Ginowan, the big Aeon Mall on Rycom, and of course, Naha.
 I love the Ginowan store. nestled in the corner of the same shopping park that houses shoe plaza, Daiso, and Aeon big express, it has a decent selection and is easily accessible.
-It’s always clean, staff are helpful, and you can usually get a parking space!
-They open 10am until 10pm 7 days a week, allowing you plenty of shopping time.
+It’s always clean, the staffs are helpful, and you can usually get a parking space!
+They open 10 am to 10 pm 7 days a week, allowing you plenty of shopping time.

-A go to for casual, office, and loungewear, why not check it out and share your favourite buys with us?
+A go-to for casual, office, and loungewear, why not check it out and share your favorite buys with us?

 Payment: Yen and credit card